loginom/loginom-help-en-omegat/data/admin/ldap.md

 ---
 # LDAP

 Use of the LDAP authentification is available in the Megaladata Enterprise edition of the platform.
-It provides for the Megaladata server login via LDAP server.
+It provides for the Megaladata server login via the LDAP server.

 > **Note:** Both Active Directory and OpenLDAP can be used as the LDAP server.